Home » Latest building control approval application data

 Latest building control approval application data

-366 decisions were made on applications for building control approval by the Building Safety Regulator (BSR) in the 12 weeks ending on 25 February 2026, new data has shown(1).
+The Building Safety Regulator (BSR) made 323 decisions on applications for building control approval in the 12 weeks to 1 May 2026, new data has shown(1).

 This data relates to applications submitted for building control approval – a statutory requirement for work on higher-risk buildings (HRBs) to pass the regulatory stop/go point known as gateway 2.